Rethinking binary with Quantum computers

 How quantum computers work –

-- Exponential increase in computing ability with the addition of each qubit
+- Exponential increase in computing ability with the addition of each qubit: The number of calculations that can be performed increases exponentially with the addition of each qubit.

 This gives quantum computers processing power that is beyond the scope of a classical computer.